 CONNECTION, Support, Empowerment

-...for parents, caregivers, children and young adults experiencing mental health, substance use and/or other behavioral health challenges.
+...for families experiencing mental health, substance use and/or gambling issues.

 MCF's staff in every Maryland county and Baltimore City:

-- work with caregivers to help them access needed supports and services for their families
+- work with caregivers and other loved ones to help them access needed supports and services for their families

 - support and amplify the youth voice

-- empower family members to advocate for improving services in all systems of care for children, youth and families
+- empower family members to advocate for improving services in all systems of care for children, youth, adults and families

 Our services last year included: